geoffgraham/GeoffGraham/wp-content/plugins/contact-form-7/readme.txt

 For more information, see [Releases](http://contactform7.com/category/releases/).

-= 4.1.2 =
+= 4.2.2 =

-* Added role="form" to wrapper div elements.
-* Added wrapping label elements to quiz question strings.
+* Fixed: Possible empty name attribute of form element (invalid HTML5).
-* Translation for Portuguese has been updated.
+* Translations for Portuguese, Hungarian, and Spanish have been updated.

-= 4.1.1 =
+= 4.2.1 =

-* Security enhancement: use wp_rand() instead of mt_rand() for CAPTCHA file name generation to make it harder for attackers to predict its next value.
-* Modified wpcf7_plugin_url(): use plugins_url() internally.
+* Corrected admin script dependencies.
+* Shows a hint for keyboard operation in the editor screen.
-* Translations for Russian, Hungarian, Swedish, German, and Turkish have been updated.
+* Translations for Estonian, Portuguese, Dutch, and Turkish have been updated.

-= 4.1 =
+= 4.2 =

-* Added maxlength and minlength options to several form-tag types.
-* Added [count] form-tag type that represents character count for form fields.
-* Introduced WPCF7_Validation class to handle the user-input validation process.
-* Added the front-end URL normalization for [url] fields.
-* Added default:get, default:post and default:post_meta options to get default values from the context.
+* Renewal of the editor screen.
-* Translations for Turkish, German, Portuguese, Dutch, and Hebrew have been updated.
+* Translation for Slovene has been updated.
-* WordPress 4.0 or higher is required.
+* WordPress 4.1 or higher is required.